Florence in Omaha in Douglas County, Nebraska — The American Midwest (Upper Plains)

 From 1856-60, many European converts walked more than 1,200 miles to Salt Lake City pushing and pulling handcarts (right) loaded with 500 pounds of supplies After 1860, the Mormon church sponsored oxen-drawn wagons to bring emigrants to the "New Zion".

 Location.
-41° 20.622′ N, 95° 57.737′ W. Marker is in Florence, Nebraska, in Douglas County.
-Marker is at the intersection of McKinley Street and 30th Street, on the left when traveling east on McKinley Street.
+41° 20.622′ N, 95° 57.737′ W. Marker is in Omaha, Nebraska, in Douglas County.
+It is in Florence.
+It is at the intersection of McKinley Street and 30th Street, on the left when traveling east on McKinley Street.
 Marker located across from The Florence Mill.
 Touch for map.
 Marker is in this post office area: Omaha NE 68112, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Florence Mill (within shouting distance of this marker); a different marker also named The Florence Mill (within shouting distance of this marker); The Mormon Pioneer Trail (about 400 feet away, measured in a direct line); A Meeting House for the Saints (about 400 feet away); From Indian Lands to the Golden Gate (approx. 0.4 miles away); A Little Town That Dreamed of Greatness (approx. 0.4 miles away); The Bank of Florence (approx. 0.4 miles away); Mormon Pioneer Memorial Bridge (approx. 0.4 miles away).
-Touch for a list and map of all markers in Florence.
+At least 8 other markers are within walking distance of this marker: Crossroads to the West: (a few steps from this marker); The Florence Mill (within shouting distance of this marker); A Meeting House for the Saints (about 400 feet away, measured in a direct line); The Mormon Pioneer Trail / A Meeting House For The Saints (about 400 feet away); Mormon Pioneer Memorial Bridge (approx. 0.2 miles away); From Indian Lands to the Golden Gate (approx. 0.4 miles away); A Little Town That Dreamed of Greatness (approx. 0.4 miles away); The Bank of Florence (approx. 0.4 miles away).
+Touch for a list and map of all markers in Omaha.